JordanL2/ModularCalculator/README.md

 # Usage

 ## As a Graphical App
-Run the "run" shell script to launch the interface.
+Run the "modularcalculator-run" shell script to launch the interface.
 This can also be symlinked to, for example from /usr/bin.

 ## As a Component in a Python App
 Import the ModularCalculator class: